Mohammadjamiu/tahugo/content/em-post/the-easiest-way-to-study-electromagnetics.md

 The space between the magnets that wants them to attract is what we call <span class="text-emphasis">field</span> and if that field is caused by a magnet as in our case, we call it a magnetic field but if it is caused by an electric charge then we call it an electric field.

-Remember that you can’t see or touch the field but they are there and the farther you keep the magnets from each other the less the attraction and less the field strength – hope you get the concepts.
+Remember that you can’t see or touch the field but they are present and the farther you keep the magnets from each other the less the attraction and less the field strength – hope you get the concepts.

 With these concepts understood clearly, it can now be easier to get down to solving problems on electromagnetics theory from the basic to amateur level by following examples from textbooks.